joshycsm/frontendJapan/README.md

 # frontendJapan

-Check out wonderful things to do in Japan’s most prominent cities
+Check out wonderful things to do in Japan’s most prominent cities.

-Hand seeded the data on the backend for display on the frontend
+Hand seeded the data on the backend for display on the frontend.

-Backend Rails app with Vanilla JS frontend
+Backend Rails app with Vanilla JS frontend.

-Developed a Rails API backend with endpoints for cities, categories and price points
+Developed a Rails API backend with endpoints for cities, categories and price points.

 Current Features: